soilspectroscopy/ossl-manual/docs/025-modeling.md

  $ cf   : num 0.901
 ```

-1. Predictions with back-transfromed value and lower and upper prediction intervals (1 std.);
+1. Predictions with back-transformed value and lower and upper prediction intervals (1 std.);
 2. Data frame with all covariate layers needed to generate predictions;
-3. Summary meta-learner;
+3. Summary meta-learner with predicted and observed values;
 4. Ratio between variance in predictions produced using base learners and MSE;

 The predictions are in the format: